monigarrteam/android-syllabus/README.md

 ## COURSE SUCCESS PLAN

 Students that do all of the following for each project will gain the most success:
-* Read Technical Documentation.
+* Complete Reading Assignments.
+* View Online Video Tutorials.
-* Complete Online Video Tutorial with Code Sample Follow Along.
+* Follow Video Tutorials with Code Samples on your own computer.
-* Complete Online Written Test.
+* Complete Online Written Tests.
-* Research, Document & Develop the Custom Android App.
-* Submit Custom Android App with PR to validate code passes requirements (before thursday midnight if you want feedback).
-* Publish Finalized Custom Android App.
-* Share Final Custom Android App on student's own social networks.
+* Complete Custom Android App Assignment.
-* Receive Peer Review.
-* Give Peer Review.
 The focus is on building each student's own online branded portfolio with real life experience to help students' own career goals as android developers.

 ## ANDROID HOMEWORK / PROJECTS / TOPICS INCLUDE: